jkeohan/bonus_lectures/AWS/Lambda/intro-to-lambda.md

 This lecture will focus on creating AWS Lambda functions and configuring them to work with API Gateway.

-- creating and testingLambda functions
+- creating and testing Lambda functions
-- deploying Lambda functions
+- editing and deploying Lambda functions
 - configuring API Gateway to trigger Lambda functions

 ## Prerequisites